Skip to main content

 The table below provides a clear delineation of these tiers.
 It is important to recognize that the monetary values are subject to annual inflation adjustments by HHS.
 The core concepts, however, remain constant.
 The system is designed to incentivize not just correction after a breach, but proactive prevention.

 The significant financial jump between Tier 2 and Tier 3, for example, marks the critical line between passive negligence and active disregard for the law.
-For a wellness vendor, operating in an environment of profound trust, willfully neglecting the security of is an existential threat to their credibility and financial stability.
+For a wellness vendor, operating in an environment of profound trust, willfully neglecting the security of patient data is an existential threat to their credibility and financial stability.

 HIPAA Civil Penalty Tiers